Shopping Cart

 What attire should be worn for practice/brought to practice?

-My child has asthma, should he/she bring an inhaler to practice?
+My child has asthma.
+Should they bring an inhaler to practice?

 How do I know if a practice is canceled due to the weather?

-Often the timing of weather is unpredictable.
-In the event of a cancellation, you will receive a message via Remind as soon a decision is made.
-Keep in mind that due to the unpredictability of the weather, a practice may be canceled even a half-hour before it is set to begin.
+• Often the timing of the weather is unpredictable.
+In the event of a cancellation, you will receive a message via SportsYou as soon as a decision is made.
+Remember that due to the unpredictability of the weather, a practice may be canceled even a half-hour before it is set to begin.

 What can parents and athletes do at home that will help the athlete’s progress?

 • Sleep.
-The National Sleep Foundation recommends the following: school-age children (6-13) should sleep between 9-11 hours per night and teenagers (14-17) the sleep range widens to 8-10 hours per night.
-Sleep cleans the brain of toxins, helps muscle heal, and lets oxygen and water flow through the body.
+The National Sleep Foundation recommends that school-age children (6-13) sleep between 9-11 hours per night; for teenagers (14-17), the sleep range widens to 8-10 hours per night.
+Sleep cleans the brain of toxins, helps muscles heal, and lets oxygen and water flow through the body.

 What type of beverages should my child have or avoid?

-Water is preferred.
+• Water is preferred.
 Please avoid carbonated beverages such as soda.
-Also, it is suggested that athletes dilute electrolyte drinks such as Gatorade or PowerAde with some water as the high sugar contents often lead to cramping.
+Also, athletes are suggested to dilute electrolyte drinks such as Gatorade or Powerade with some water, as the high sugar contents often lead to cramping.
 Pedialyte is also a good post-run or post-practice recovery drink.

 What should my child eat after a practice/meet?